Several grocery stores offer special shopping hours to seniors

 Many shoppers were thankful not only for the uncrowded aisles but also for the fully-stocked shelves.

-“It’s nice when you go into a supermarket and there is not that many people and everybody is keeping their space, body is getting angry,” said shopper Larry Beston.
+“It’s nice when you go into a supermarket and there is not that many people and everybody is keeping their space,” said shopper Larry Beston.

 Stores like Save Mart, Food Maxx and Vons are reserving the hours of 6 a.m. to 9 a.m. for seniors, every Tuesday and Thursday.